druiz0992/cusnarks/README.md

 to build wrappers around C functions so that they can be called from Python and executed on CPU or GPU.
  An overview of the software architecture can be found [Architecture][here].

-Elliptic curve scalar multiplication and polynomial multiplication (via FFT), the heaviest blocks in terms of computation requirements have been implemented to run on the GPU side.
-CPU is used during the conversion of Elliptic Curve points from jacobian to affine cordinates and during QAP reduction in the proover.
-In upcomming versions we will use CPUs as an additional resource in the FFT and multi-exponentiation stages as a way to reduce proof time.
+Elliptic curve scalar multiplication, the heaviest blocks in terms of computation requirements have been implemented to run on the GPU side.
+CPU is used during the conversion of Elliptic Curve points from jacobian to affine cordinates and during QAP reduction in the prover and to perform polynomial multiplication (via FFT).
+In upcomming versions we will use CPUs as an additional resource in the last multi-exponentiation stages as a way to reduce proof time.

 The current partition of GPU vs. CPU functionality on the prover side is shown in below.

 ![proof_block_diagram](doc/block_diagram.png)

 The trusted setup is currently very slow.
-Implementation has been done using a single CPU and 32-bit arithmetic, except for the multi-exponentiation stage where we use a non-optimized algorithm for a single GPU.
+Implementation has been done using a single CPU core, except for the multi-exponentiation stage where we use a non-optimized algorithm for a single GPU.

 ## Outline